adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

 given two strings find out total number of occurrences of second string in first string.

 Reverse a linked list recursively and non recursively.

-minimum steps to reach destination in snakes and ladders

 2.Check whether a given binary tree is binary search tree or not?